|

 subluxations as well.
 As we experience more and more pressure our

-muscles (especially those across the shoulders, neck and lower back)
+muscles (especially those across the shoulders, neck, and lower back), we

 begin to get more and more tense.
 These tense muscles then begin to